 There are several great companies to choose from on Providenciales.
-Most vessels are modern deep sea sport boats in the 40-50 foot range from manufactures such as Hatteras or Bertram.
-These comfortable yachts offer spacious fighting decks and air conditioned cabins with relaxing salons and lavatories, for the perfect day on the water.
+Most vessels are modern deep sea sport boats in the 40-50 foot range from manufacturers such as Hatteras or Bertram.
+These comfortable yachts offer spacious fighting decks and air-conditioned cabins with relaxing salons and lavatories, for the perfect day on the water.

 Several charters all run deep sea fishing trips on smaller open console vessels, which can be a good choice for shorter excursions.

 Most fishing charters in the Turks and Caicos provide complimentary refreshments and snacks, and full day trips typically include lunch as well.